Dimitar Avramovski-Pandilov: Education and career

-Born in Tresonče, in the Manastir Vilayet of the Ottoman Empire, he finished his studies in Sofia, Bulgaria.
+He was born in Tresonče, in the Manastir Vilayet of the Ottoman Empire as Dimitar Pandilov Avramov in the family of the IMRO revolutionary Pandil Avramov.
+He finished his studies in the National Academy of Art Sofia, Bulgaria in 1924.
+Afterwards he worked in Sofia.
+In the period 1927 - 1928 he specialized in Paris.
 From 1928 to 1943 he lived in the village of Hayredin in Bulgaria, working as an art teacher.
-After the occupation of Yugoslav Macedonia from Bulgaria during WWII, he returned to his homeland.
-Pandilov cooperates with the Bulgarian authorities and was a mayor of the village of Smilevo and then of Kukurečani.
+After the annexation of Yugoslav Macedonia from Bulgaria during WWII, he returned to his homeland.
+Pandilov collaborated with the Bulgarian authorities and was a mayor of the village of Smilevo and then of Kukurečani.
+At that time, his father Pandil Avramov received a Bulgarian national pension as a meritorious fighter for the liberation of Macedonia.

 After the War he became a teacher at the Skopje high school "Josip Broz Tito".
-He was one of the founders of the Association of the painters of Macedonia.
+He was one of the founders of the Association of the painters of Socialist Republic of Macedonia.
+He died at the Skopje earthquake in 1963.

 Painting style

 The style of his soft, warm and lyrical palette fluctuates between poetic realism and neo-impressionism.
 His paintings include scenes from traditional life, landscapes, urban panoramas, still lifes, portraits and nudes.
 He was the first Macedonian painter with an academic degree who departed from the fresco-painting tradition.